DragonL57/UnitaskAI/conductor/product.md

 - **Researcher Performance:** The Researcher Agent now consistently delivers summaries for up to 10 search results using a robust manual injection architecture.
 - **Advanced Scheduling:** The assistant can now search, update, and delete Google Calendar events, enabling full lifecycle management of the user's schedule.
 - **Sleep-time Compute:** The Memory Agent now operates as a reasoning worker, performing iterative, offline consolidation to refine its understanding of the user.
+- **Interactive Transparency Log:** The UI now features a minimalistic, box-styled "Steps Taken" log that is individually collapsible and displays search results as interactive pills.
+- **Temporal Awareness:** The system is now fully aware of the user's local time (UTC+7, Vietnam Time), ensuring accurate scheduling and context.